ooni/gatherings/internal/2016-11-berlin/explorer-users-stories.md

 ---

-I am a user and I want to share with someone else the measurement I did so that he/she can verifiy the same test by running it poissibly in the same city from website.
+I am a user and I want to share with someone else the measurement I did so that he/she can verifiy the same test by running it possibly in the same city from website.
 XXX something I cannot parse properly.